DorkHelmet/rankingsystems/README.md

 To progress in primus requires a larger than 50% win rate, this is where it gets challanging.

 ### Legendary
-In legendary you no longer use RPs, but start using raw ELO (or which ever type of ranking system is used) to represent a users standing.
-Leaderboard shows the ELO raiting (as current leader board). if ELO is used, everyone starts with 1200, use sliding K factor (1000-1500 = 30, 1501-1750 = 25, 1751 - 2000 = 22, 2001-2250 = 20, 2251 - 2500 = 18, 2500+ = 15).
+In legendary you no longer use RPs, but start using raw ELO (or whichever type of ranking system is used) to represent a users standing.
+Leaderboard shows the ELO raiting (as the current leaderboard). if ELO is used, everyone starts with rating of 1200, use sliding K factor (1000-1500 = 30, 1501-1750 = 25, 1751 - 2000 = 22, 2001-2250 = 20, 2251 - 2500 = 18, 2500+ = 15).
 Not possible to go below 1000 ELO.

+### Promotion & Demotions
+Once a player

 ### Match Making
-Match making finds a pool of possible opponent, the pool of opponents is expanded in the following order, each expansions happens every 20-30 seconds, always avoid matching with last 3 opponents:
+Match making finds a pool of possible opponent, the pool of opponents is expanded in the following order, each expansions happens every 20-30 seconds, always avoid matching with last 3 opponents as long as possible:
 1. Same tier and same Level
 3. Same tier and if not Neophyte tier, Level 1 add level 3 from higher tier, if Level 3 add level 1 from lower tier
 4. If Neophyte pair with bot.